rmbolger/Posh-ACME/README.md

 # Not Currently Supported (Yet)

 - HTTP challenge support
-- Pre/Post hooks to aid with certificate deployment and automation
-- Account key rollover
 - PowerShell Core support

 # Install

-The [latest release version](https://www.powershellgallery.com/packages/Posh-ACME/2.0.1) can found in the PowerShell Gallery.
+The [latest release version](https://www.powershellgallery.com/packages/Posh-ACME/2.1.0) can found in the PowerShell Gallery.
 Installing from the gallery requires the PowerShellGet module which is installed by default on Windows 10 or later.
 See [Getting Started with the Gallery](https://www.powershellgallery.com/) for instructions on earlier OSes.
 Zip/Tar versions can also be downloaded from the [GitHub releases page](https://github.com/rmbolger/Posh-ACME/releases).

 ```powershell
 # install for all users (requires elevated privs)